 We always do our best to accommodate special requests, which may incur additional costs.
 Press choose a date to find availability.

 Dormitory beds with shared bathrooms in guesthouses or hostels.
 Located in the region of the best attractions.
 Breakfast is not included.

 Rooms with shared bathrooms in farmhouses, guesthouses or hostels, with good locations near the best attractions.
 Breakfast is not included.

 Rooms with a private bathroom in three star hotels or quality guesthouses.
 Very close to the best attractions at each location.
 Breakfast is included.

 Rooms with a private bathroom in a four star hotel or superior rooms in a quality three star hotel at the best locations in Iceland.
 Breakfast is included.

-A large sized jeep with 4WD (4x4) such as Toyota Land Cruiser or similar.
+A large 4WD jeep such as a Toyota Land Cruiser or similar.
 Comfortable for up to 4 travellers with 4 large pieces of luggage.
 Fit for nearly all travelling.
 Has full highland capabilities to drive on accessible mountain roads.
 The driver must be of 21 years of age or above.